Alaska & the Yukon

 Alaska and the Yukon are blessed with exquisite scenery, fascinating attractions, and an extraordinary amount of daylight in the summer months.
 We take advantage of these extended daylight hours in this vast territory; therefore, some of the traveling days can be long.
 However, rest assured there are frequent photo and comfort stops.
 Visiting and participating in activities in these locations is subject to favorable weather conditions.

-Enjoy the spectacular colors of Alaska & the Yukon on our special Fall Foliage departure: August 20 (if Mother Nature permits).
+Enjoy the spectacular colors of Alaska & the Yukon on our special Fall Foliage departure on August 20 (Mother Nature permitting).

 UNESCO Sites